floragunncom/search-guard-docs/_content/_docs_signals/administration.md

 **execution.default_throttle_period:** The throttle period to be used if an action does not specify an explicit one.
 Defaults to `10s`.

+**execution.throttle_period_lower_bound:** A configurable lower bound for throttling.
+This can serve as a rate limiting feature for watches.
+If this option is set, actions without an explicit throttle value will default to the lower bound instead of the default throttle period.

 **watch_log.index:** The name of the watch log index.
 Defaults to `<signals_log_{now/d}>` which starts a new index every day.
 If you expect a higher throughput which makes it necessary to start an index more often, you can use another [date math expression](https://www.elastic.co/guide/en/elasticsearch/reference/current/date-math-index-names.html).

 **watch_log.include_node:** If true, the name of the node which executed a watch is logged into the watch log index.